Explore the origins of your food

 Farm walk information

-$15/person or $35/family (2 adults and a few kids).
+$15/person or $35/family (2 adults and 2 kids – extra child $5).
 This ticket covers the 2 farms on the day.
 You are free to visit either or both farms on the day.
 Tour tickets need to be purchased prior to the tours.
 They are available at the Information marquee at the Farmers’ Markets on Saturday morning; they can be purchased up to 5pm on Saturday from the Mudgee Visitor Information Centre, 84 Market Street Mudgee or online from our website.

 Farm Walks run on the Sunday morning following the Saturday Farmers’ Markets.
 (This is mostly the third Sunday, but not always!)

 Tours start from the Mudgee Visitor Information Centre 84 Market Street, at 9.00am.
 Please make yourself known to the Tour Leader and have your Farm Walk ticket with you.
 You will then ‘follow the leader’ to the participating farms.
 Participants need to get themselves to and from each farm in their own transport.

 Please wear closed walking shoes as you will be on a working farm, also a good idea to wear a sun hat & apply sunscreen before arriving.

 Tour duration times can vary according to distance travelled between farms, what there is to see and do at each farm (and sometimes how long the farmer likes to chat!) but allow 3 to 3.5 hours.